decaf-hailey/mecognize/README.md

 One such word is "**recognize**", which refers to recognizing oneself, discerning situations, and acknowledging one's emotions and interests.

+With this app, you can assess your emotional state and find small moments of comfort.
+        Sometimes, simply recognizing your feelings can be a great first step.
+        Take your time, check in with yourself often, and be kind to yourself. 💙

 ### Features